 In their final season in Boston, the Braves play in front of the largest home crowd of the season when 13,405 fans watch Brooklyn beat their team for the 12th consecutive time, a 5-3 complete-game victory by Carl Erskine.
 The most memorable moment of the contest occurs in the second inning when the game is delayed because a small dog has to be escorted off the field by Dodger outfielders Carl Furillo and Duke Snider.

-Blanking the Pirates at Forbes Field, 2-0, Robin Roberts hurls his 28th consecutive complete game.
+Robin Roberts hurls his 28th consecutive complete game, blanking Pittsburgh at Forbes Field, 2-0.
 The Phillies right-hander has finished every game he started since beating the Cardinals on August 28, 1952.